ticketbase/help.ticketbase.com/articles/tracking-event-page-traffic.md

 ---
-title: Tracking Event Page Traffic
+title: Tracking event page traffic
 section: General
 question: "How can I track traffic in my event page by using Google Analytics?"
 ---